tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 3.4 Responses

-The content of this section is non-normative, related normative guidance is in section [5.1 The Response Object (normative)](../../implementers/index.md#51-the-response-object-normative) of the [BDQ Core Implementer's Guide](../../implementers/index.md).
+The content of this section is non-normative, related normative guidance is in section [5.1 The Response Object (normative)](../../implementers/index.md#51-the-response-object-normative) of the [BDQ Implementer's Guide](../../implementers/index.md).

 Assertions are expected to assert Response objects.
 These will involve, in RDF, a combination of object properties and data properties.